 You can search retained traces in the same way as you do a Live Search.
 To switch from searching live data to searching retained data, change the time selector to any period of time greater than 15 minutes.
 All spans that are indexed by retention filters are accessible from search.
 These spans are kept by Datadog for 15 days after being indexed by a retention filter.

 All spans indexed by custom retention filters and the intelligent retention filter are available to be searched in the List view.
 However, if you filter by a tag that appears only on spans that are not indexed by any retention filter, your search does not return any results, unlike when using Live Search.

-All spans indexed by custom retention filters (not the intelligent retention filter) are available to be searched when using trace analytics.
+All spans indexed by custom retention filters or the intelligent retention filter are available to be searched when using trace analytics.

-From the timeseries view, export your query to a dashboard, a monitor or a notebook to investigate further or to alert automatically when an aggregate number of spans crosses a specific threshold.
+From the timeseries view, export your query to a dashboard, monitor, or notebook to investigate further or to alert automatically when an aggregate number of spans crosses a specific threshold.

 You can customize which spans are retained and at what retention rates.
 By default, the Datadog intelligent retention filter is applied, which automatically retains traces with error and latency diversity as well as low-throughput resources.
 To learn more about the default intelligent retention filter and how to create your own additional filters, see the retention filters documentation.
 Go to the Retention Filters page within the Datadog app to create or modify your own filters.